-Notice that we just hit the two sections of the gospel that punctuate a long section of ethical teaching in chapters 2 and 3.
-Now, with this gospel in place, let’s see what Paul says it should look like in our lives.
-Paul says to Titus, “Older men are to be sober-minded, dignified, self-controlled, sound in faith, in love, and in steadfastness.
+For those who know the Gospel, how does God now call and equip them to live?
+Look at 2:2-6: Paul says to Titus, “Older men are to be sober-minded, dignified, self-controlled, sound in faith, in love, and in steadfastness.
 Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.
 They are to teach what is good, and so train the young women to love their husbands and children, to be self-controlled, pure, working at home, kind and submissive to their own husbands, that the word of God may not be reviled.
 Likewise, urge the younger men to be self-controlled.”
 (2:2-6).

-For older men, the encouragements are very similar to those given to elders.
-We are reminded that the self-control and respectable lives that elders should live are the lives that everyone in the church should be living.
-Paul goes on to give encouragement to young men to be self-controlled (2:6).
-It is not becoming of any Christian of any age to be living a life that is not constrained by the Gospel of grace.
-Those who have been transformed by the Gospel will live changed lives and they will encourage others to walk in paths of godliness.
+Again, these lists of qualities are tremendously practical for us – depending where we fall in these categories, we can use them to examine our own hearts, and then use the other lists as a guide for what to pray for others.
+The point of it all is that those who have been transformed by the Gospel will live changed lives and they will encourage others to walk in paths of godliness.